gemseo/gemseo/doc_src/disciplines/jacobian_assembly.rst

-When deriving a source code, it is very easy to make some errors or to forget to derive some terms: that is why implementation of derivation can be validated against finite differences or complex step method, by means of the method :meth:`~gemseo.core.discipline.MDODiscipline.check_jacobian`:
+When deriving a source code, it is very easy to make some errors or to forget to derive some terms: that is why implementation of derivation can be validated against finite differences or complex step method, by means of the method :meth:`~gemseo.core.discipline.Discipline.check_jacobian`:

 .. code::